albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 Sets the cruise altitude which will be used to select airways based on their lower and upper altitude limits when calculating the route.
+Changing cruise altitude for calulation can result in shorter or better airway routes.

 The value will be assigned to the flight plan (:ref:`flight-plan-altitude`) after calculation.